by Babu G. Ranganathan

 And just as the Jews of Jesus' day wrongly understood His first coming, Christians of today wrongly understand what Scripture means by His second coming.

-The Old Jerusalem of Judaism has been destroyed in 70 A.D.and the New Jerusalem (Christ's Church) now stands forever in its place.
+The Old Jerusalem (the old heavens and old earth) of Judaism came to an end in 70 A.D.and the New Jerusalem (the new heavens and new earth, the New Covenant, the New Testament of Christ's Church now stands forever in its place.
 The modern state of Israel today has every right to exist but only like any other nation.
 Modern Israel has nothing to do with Bible prophecy or Scripture.

 Revelation says that the New Jerusalem is the bride of Christ (Revelation 21:2).
 We know from other Scriptures that the Bride of Christ is the Church, Christ's Kingdom permanently replacing the old Jerusalem of Judaism under the law.
 In Revelation 22:15you will read that outside of the New Jerusalem are evil doers - that's the world.
 We are in the world but not of it.
 The New Jerusalem is not a physical city where outside of its doors are evil doers.
 That's not how to interpret the passage.